Andrea-Suardi/Airbnb-Project/LOGBOOK.md

     - Sample Impact: Compute % listings retained at thresholds (e.g., ≥3: ~80%, ≥10: ~50%).
     - Decision Criteria: If variance drops sharply after 5 reviews (e.g., var <0.1), stick with ≥5.
 If high variance persists to 10, increase.
 Retain ≥50-70% samples (~6,000-8,000) for robust training.
     - STEP 3: OPTIONAL tune this choice as an hyperparameter
+    - CONSEQUENCE: i will use for prospective evaluation all listings that had less than 5 reviews
+      - For listings with 1-4 reviews, the model can still generate a prediction of "long-term potential" (e.g., likely to reach top 25% ratings once more reviews accumulate), treating them similarly to zero-review cold-starts.
+This is useful because low-review listings often have volatile averages (e.g., one bad review can skew them down), so your feature-based estimate provides a more stable forecast.
+      - Real-World Applicability for Airbnb: Listings with 1-4 reviews are in a "warm-start" phase—they have some signal but not enough for confident recommendations.
+Your model could help Airbnb's engine prioritize these in searches or promotions, accelerating bookings and review accumulation.
+For example, if a listing has 2 reviews averaging 4.0 (potentially noisy), but your model predicts high potential based on strong features (e.g., prime location, many amenities), it could boost visibility without relying on the immature rating.
+This aligns with Airbnb's goals of addressing entry barriers for new hosts and improving recommendation diversity.
+      - When It Might Not Make Sense: If the few existing reviews are already indicative (e.g., consistent 5.0s), relying on them directly (or blending with model predictions) might be better than pure feature-based forecasting.

+## Others
+- dataset for training must not include any information about reviews since the aim is to predict overall review score for listings without enough review

 # DATA COLLECTION
 - after a brief research i found out that i could collect data for this project from Kaggle and from Inside Airbnb